wongluyee/expenses-record-app/README.md

 4. **Fragment**: to avoid unnecessary div

 #### Things I need to do next
-1. Add delete feature
-2. Connect it to a database
+1. Connect it to a database